Quantum spin systems on infinite lattices: The toric code

-With a bit more work one can in fact argue that $\omega$ is the unique ground state, so that there are no non-translationally invariant ground states.
-It follows that $\omega$ is a pure state.\footnote{This is not immediately obvious, but follows from the fact that the set of ground states is a \emph{face} in the set of all states.
-In this case, the face consists of only one point and it follows that this point must also be an extremal point of the set of all states.
-Hence the state is pure.} This should be contrasted with the ground space degeneracy of the model as it is usually considered.
-Here one takes a compact surface of genus $g$.
+Before we consider other ground states of the toric code it is instructive to consider the finite version of the model.
+In particular, there are differences regarding the ground state degeneracy.
+In the finite model, one takes a compact surface of genus $g$.
 The genus is rougly the number of holes, so a torus has genus one.
 On this compact surface one can draw a (finite) graph, where the edges represent the spin degrees of freedom.\footnote{One needs to demand some additional conditions on the graph to avoid pathological cases.} Again considering the case of the torus, one can think of a square lattice, and identify the left and right edges, as well as the top and bottom edges, to get a graph that can be embedded into the torus.
 Once one has the graph, the edges determine the Hilbert space of the system and one can define a Hamiltonian in the model in a similar way as above.
 The ground state degeneracy can then to be shown to be equal to $4^g$.
 Note that this is consistent with the uniqueness of the ground state on the plane, since the plane has genus zero.

 We will outline why this is the case in case of the torus.
 Note that for the torus, there are two different non-contractible loops on the surface.
 If we model the torus as a square with the edges identified, these loops correspond to a horizontal and a vertical line from edge to edge.
 We can form such a loop by connecting edges in the graph.
-Lets call one such loop $\xi_X$.
-To this path $\xi_X$ we associate an operator $F_{\xi_X} = \bigotimes_{j \in \xi_X} \sigma^x_j$.
-Note that $F_{\xi_X}$ commutes with all star operators and all plaquette operators.
-Hence we cannot apply the trick above, so what $\omega(F_{\xi_X})$ is not determined.
+Let us call one such loop $\xi_Z$.
+To this path $\xi_Z$ we associate an operator $F_{\xi_Z} = \bigotimes_{j \in \xi_Z} \sigma^z_j$.
+Note that $F_{\xi_Z}$ commutes with all star operators and all plaquette operators.
+Hence we cannot apply the trick above, so what $\omega(F_{\xi_Z})$ is not determined.
 This essentially gives an extra parameter in the definition of ground states.
-If we combine this with a loop on the dual lattice (with operators $\sigma^z_j$), and a combination of the two, we obtain a four dimensional ground state.
+If we combine this with a loop on the dual lattice (with operators $\sigma^x_j$), and a combination of the two, we obtain a four dimensional ground state.